-Other (please explain)
+other (please explain)

-No justification given
+no justification given.

 Respondents could select more than one option.
 Responses to this part of Section 2 initially suggested that the Amendment had little impact on respondents’ experiences of maternity care.
-The other reasons cited for imposing or refusing care were more prominent.
-Just twelve respondents indicated that ‘the ‘8th Amendment’ or ‘the Constitution’ was invoked as a reason for refusing or imposing an intervention in labour or continuing pregnancy, other than abortion.
+The other reasons cited for refusing or imposing care were more prominent.
+Just 12 respondents indicated that ‘the 8th Amendment’ or ‘the Constitution’ were invoked as a reason for refusing or imposing an intervention in labour or continuing pregnancy, other than abortion.
 Some provided further detail on how their HCPs referred to the Amendment.
-Maeve reported that it was read to her when she tried to assert control over her birth plan.
+Maeve reported that it was read to her when she tried to assert control over her birth plan:

 I was told in advance that they would not have to seek my consent for an episiotomy (when I had detailed in a birth plan that I would like reasons for this to be outlined).
 As a result of this being said to me by my obstetrician, I refused for her to be in the room when I was in labor.
-She had not listened to me several times during my pregnancy and refused to let me submit my birth plan into my file (nothing radical in it!!) as it was not consistent with the constitution - on the grounds that I requested to be told (or my husband be told) the reason for each intervention in advance of enacting it.
-I was simply told the fetus was their concern and was constitutionally protected … No justification was considered necessary- I pushed for reasons as to why certain options and even information about them would be denied outright.
+She had not listened to me several times during my pregnancy and refused to let me submit my birth plan into my file (nothing radical in it!!) as it was not consistent with the constitution – on the grounds that I requested to be told (or my husband be told) the reason for each intervention in advance of enacting it.
+I was simply told the fetus was their concern and was constitutionally protected … No justification was considered necessary – I pushed for reasons as to why certain options and even information about them would be denied outright.
 I was read the wording of the 8th amendment and told that this isn’t just hospital policy, it was policy dictated by the constitution of Ireland.
-(Maeve)

-Dara reported that: ‘The 8th amendment was outlined for me while I was in labour[...]
+Dara reported that ‘[t]he 8th amendment was outlined for me while I was in labour ...
 If I had refused the C-section the courts would have been involved.’

 We did not confine our inquiry to instances where the Amendment was mentioned by name.
 Elsewhere, the survey asked about proxies for the Amendment.
-First, a question in Section 3 of the survey asked:

-Did any doctor, nurse, or other healthcare professional suggest that the police, social workers, or the courts might be involved if you continued to insist on/refuse a particular course of treatment?
-Please provide details here.

-Four of the twelve women who reported that their HCPs referenced the Amendment also answered this question in the affirmative.
-Claire, who said she “did not feel her baby was ready to be born” was threatened with the police:
+First, a question in Section 3 asked: ‘Did any doctor, nurse, or other healthcare professional suggest that the police, social workers, or the courts might be involved if you continued to insist on/refuse a particular course of treatment?
+Please provide details here.’
+Four of the 12 women who reported that their HCPs referenced the Amendment also answered this question in the affirmative.
+Claire, who said that she ‘did not feel her baby was ready to be born’, was threatened with the police:

 When being pressured to present for induction it was strongly hinted that the guards would bring me to hospital if I didn’t come voluntarily.
 I replied that it was my body, and I had the right to refuse medical treatment, and the doctor laughed.

-Orla, who was refused a termination for a fetal anomaly earlier in pregnancy, understood that police could be involved in her child’s birth:

-During delivery a midwife showed me a picture of a Garda statement and asked me not to make a fuss or she would be required to use her “direct line to the Guards”.
+Orla, who was refused a termination for a fetal anomaly earlier in pregnancy, understood that the police could be involved in her child’s birth: ‘During delivery, a midwife showed me a picture of a Garda statement and asked me not to make a fuss or she would be required to use her “direct line to the Guards”.’

 These were not empty threats.
 In 2016, the HSE invoked the Amendment when it sought orders requiring police assistance to return a woman to hospital if she ‘absconded’ rather than accept a C-section.
-Although this order was ultimately refused, it tells us how the HSE perceived the Amendment’s scope.
-Two women responded that they were warned the courts might be involved.
+Though this order was ultimately refused, it tells us how the HSE perceived the Amendment’s scope.
+Two women responded that they were warned that the courts might be involved.
 No court actions were brought in these cases.